nyk-studios/Roas_predictor/README.md

 # Roas_predictor
-A prediction model the assist in the Facebook ad campaign
+A prediction model to assist with Facebook ad campaigns